munificent/magpie/doc/site/markdown/program-structure.markdown

     /* Block comments
        can span multiple lines. */

+## Names

+One goal of Magpie is be more syntactically flexible than many other languages, and this extends to even humble names.
+Its identifier rules are looser than you may expect.
+Operator characters like `+` and `-` are not only valid operators, but can also be used within regular names.
+Any of the following could be used to name a variable, function or other entity:

+    :::magpie
+    hi
+    using-hyphens
+    numb3r5_r_0k_2
+    even_!$%_this_^&*_is_<>=_valid

+As with anything, this can of course be overused.
+Punctuation characters should be a light seasoning on your names (if at all), not the main dish.

+This flexibility has a side effect that will likely trip you up at first (but I hope only at first): whitespace *must* be used to separate names, operators, and literals.
+These examples will not be parsed like they would be in other
+languages:

+    a+b
+    true==false
+    count=3

+Each line here is actually a single identifier with no operator calls.
+The solution is make sure to separate names with spaces.
+Many would agree that that's good style anyway.

+<p class="future">Note that the syntax highlighting is actually wrong in these examples here.
+Sorry.
+If you've got skill at hacking Pygments lexers, feel free to lend a hand.</p>

 ## Newlines

 Like many scripting languages, newlines are significant in Magpie and are used to separate expressions.
 You can keep your semicolons safely tucked away.